anhzhang/docs/userManual/source/introduction.rst

 ``mpiexec``.
 These commands must be in your path, and your ``LD_LIBRARY_PATH`` must also include the Open MPI library.
-For example, if your Open MPI installation is located in your ``/opt/openmpi`` directory then you need to execute the following lines if you are using a bash shell:
+For example, if your Open MPI installation is located in your ``/opt/openmpi`` directory then you need to either execute the following lines if you are using a bash shell:

 .. code-block:: sh

    sh$ export PATH=$PATH:/opt/openmpi/bin
    sh$ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/openmpi/lib

+(Alternatively you could put these commands in your shell's profile.)

 There are a wide variety ways to submit jobs for any system, and the requirements can vary widely across different systems.
 You should